 I tend to agree with that understanding but what if?
 What if it is not true.

 What if we are the first?
 The first (and so oldest) aliens, the first in the time stream who will time travel or the first in the universe who will discover interstellar travel.
 This would explain why there have not been visitors from the future because we are the very first to invent the time machine and do that.
-I love author Larry Niven’s thoughts on this: If time travel is possible, the universe will keep being changed (by time-travelers) until a state is reached where time travel is never invented.
+I love author Larry Niven’s thoughts on this: If time travel is possible, the universe will keep being changed (by time-travellers) until a state is reached where time travel is never invented.
 That universe will not change.
 And we’re living in it.

 It would also explain why we haven’t seen aliens, maybe it’s because WE are the first “aliens” to travel interstellar and colonize the galaxy, only to discover other species who are just a couple million or a couple of thousand years behind us.